ircv3/ircv3-specifications/core/capability-negotiation.md

 #### Multiline replies to `CAP LS` and `CAP LIST`

-Servers MAY send multiple lines in response to `CAP LS` and `CAP LIST`.
+If the client supports CAP version `302`, the server MAY send multiple lines in response to `CAP LS` and `CAP LIST`.
+Clients that support CAP version `302` MUST handle the continuation format described as follows:

-If the reply contains multiple lines (due to IRC line length limitations), and the client supports CAP Version `302`, all but the last reply MUST have a parameter containing only an asterisk (`*`) preceding the capability list.
+If the reply contains multiple lines (due to IRC line length limitations), and the client supports CAP version `302`, all but the last reply MUST have a parameter containing only an asterisk (`*`) preceding the capability list.
 This lets clients know that more CAP lines are incoming, so that it can delay capability negotiation until it has seen all available server capabilities.

-If a multi-line response to `CAP LIST` is sent, and the client supports CAP Version `302`, the server MUST delimit all replies except for the last one sent as noted above.

-Example with a client that **does not** support CAP version `302`:

-    Client: CAP LS
-    Server: CAP * LS :multi-prefix extended-join account-notify batch invite-notify tls
-    Server: CAP * LS :cap-notify server-time example.org/dummy-capuserhost-in-names sasl

-Example with a client that supports CAP version `302`:
+Example of a multiline `LS` reply to a client that supports CAP version `302`:

     Client: CAP LS 302
     Server: CAP * LS * :multi-prefix extended-join account-notify batch invite-notify tls
     Server: CAP * LS * :cap-notify server-time example.org/dummy-cap=dummyvalue example.org/second-dummy-cap
     Server: CAP * LS :userhost-in-names sasl=EXTERNAL,DH-AES,DH-BLOWFISH,ECDSA-NIST256P-CHALLENGE,PLAIN

-Example of a `LIST` reply with a client that **does not** support CAP version `302`:

-    Client: CAP LIST
-    Server: CAP oldclient LIST :example.org/example-cap example.org/second-example-cap account-notify
-    Server: CAP oldclient LIST :invite-notify batch example.org/third-example-cap

-Example of a `LIST` reply with a client that supports CAP version `302`:
+Example of a multiline `LIST` reply to a client that supports CAP version `302`:

     Client: CAP LIST
     Server: CAP modernclient LIST * :example.org/example-cap example.org/second-example-cap account-notify